emouser2023/emodata/README.md

 ## 📁 Final Directory Structure

-After completing the extraction and organization steps, your directory should look like this:
+After completing the extraction and organization steps, make a main directory **SpEmoC** and your directory should look like this:

----

-## 📘 Notes

-- The `*_json/` folders contain annotation files corresponding to each dataset split.
-- The `txt_files/` folder holds the text files that define the training, validation, and test splits.

 ---